-Some sources suggest that Albert Einstein once declared, “compound interest is the eighth wonder of the world.
-He who understands it, earns it … he who doesn’t … pays it.”
+Some sources suggest that Albert Einstein once declared, “Compound interest is the eighth wonder of the world.
+He who understands it, earns it.
+He who doesn’t, pays it.”

 Keep in mind, a gift is a gift.
 The money given as a gift should not contain any conditions.
-Is it possible that an 18-year-old might miss out on the eighth wonder by visiting the other seven wonders with the account proceeds?
-Yes, but it is also possible to modify one’s will and trust-related documents.
-I am not suggesting, I am just saying…
+Is it possible that a 21-year-old might miss out on this opportunity by visiting the other seven wonders of the world with the account proceeds?
+Yes.
+If this is a concern, it is also possible to modify one’s will and trust-related documents.
+I am not suggesting, I am just saying.

 1. Do you need earned income to contribute to a Roth IRA?

 No, regular Roth IRA contributions do not have to be reported.
-An unmarried dependent student in 2013 would need to file a tax return if he or she had earned income over $6,100.
+An unmarried dependent student in 2019 would need to file a tax return if he or she had earned income over $12,200.

 3. What is the maximum Roth IRA contribution?

-For 2014, the maximum Roth IRA contribution is $5,500.
-However, my example is based on $3,000 of earned income; this means, using this example, a maximum of $3,000 can be contributed.
+For 2019, the maximum Roth IRA contribution is $6,000.
+However, my example is based on the 16-year-old earning $3,000 in income; this means that a maximum of $3,000 can be contributed.

 4. What if the money were used other than for retirement?